yaswonth/GamersGame/README.md

 # GamersGame
-This app uses users location.
+This app uses users facebook.
+location also